Digital Initiatives

 Interactive Catholic Artifacts Collection

-This collection of 3D models broadens access to some of the more unique three-dimensional objects housed in Boston College’s Catholic Religious Archives, Burns Library, McMullen Museum, and Ricci Institute.
+This collection of 3D models broadens access to some of the more unique three-dimensional objects housed in the Catholic Religious Archives and other similar collections at Boston College.
 The artifacts, created with photogrammetry, structured light, and infrared modes, allow close and interactive examination for scholarship, teaching, and general curiosity.